Stock Market Prices Prediction Using Machine Learning and Deep Learning

 Python Code:

-There are multiple variables in the dataset – date, open, high, low, last, close, total_trade_quantity, and turnover.
+The dataset contains multiple variables: date, open, high, low, last, close, total_trade_quantity, and turnover.

 • The columns Open and Close represent the starting and final price at which the stock is traded on a particular day.